-Tamara Radjenović (23), Montenegrin soprano has graduated from the Royal College of Music, London under the tutelage of Alison Wells, Caroline Dowdle and David Montague Rendall.
-She is also awarded a Scholarship to do her Masters degree at the same college.
+Tamara Radjenović (23), Montenegrin soprano has graduated from the Royal College of Music, London and is also awarded a Scholarship to do her Masters degree at the same college.
 She is studying with internationally acclaimed soprano Enas Massalha.

 So far, Tamara had a chance to perform in different international and national projects, festivals, master classes, competitions in Montenegro, Serbia, Slovenia, Austria, England, Germany, Italy, Spain and Mauritius.

 Recently, she had concerts in Montenegro (Kotor, January 2018) and Serbia (Novi Sad, May 2018).
 With the concert in Novi Sad, Tamara opened the ‘Days of Kotor in Novi Sad’ which was a promotion of Montenegrin artists in Serbia.

 In July 2017, she had her debut as Mimi in La Bohème at the Mediterranean Opera Studio Festival in Sicily, Italy under the baton of Leonardo Catalanotto.
 Significant performances in 2017 also include Opera Scenes Performances at the Royal College of Music, London (Britten Theatre) where she did the roles of Helena (Midsummer night’s dream, B. Britten), Countess (Le Nozze di Figaro, W.A.
 Mozart) and Anne (Merry Wives of Windsor, O. Nicolai).

 In 2016, Tamara performed at the first Medtner Festival in London which was supported by Russian Embassy and Pushkin House in London as well as British cultural organizations.